-The Urology Place No-Scalpel, No-Needle Vasectomy
+The Urology Place No-Scalpel, No-Needle Vasectomy and More.

 What happens during the vasectomy procedure?

 Next, a special instrument is used to make a tiny opening in your scrotum the size of this dash —.
 At The Urology Place, we specialize in performing your entire procedure through this single tiny opening.
 We gently move around your blood vessels and nerves to locate and then isolate your vas deferens, or “vas” for short.
 Some doctors cut across your blood vessels and nerves to speed up the procedure; we disagree with this technique.
-By gently moving around your vessels and nerves, and numbing you internally as we do, we reduce bleeding, pain, sexual side effects and infection risk.
+The no scalpel approach usually does not even need a stitch afterwards.
+The elasticity of the skin closes the opening naturally.
+Read more

 Sealing Off your Vasa

 Once we have located your first vas, we carefully cut it.
 We then use pinpoint heat cautery to seal off your vas deferens tube.
 Dr Kella uses an open ended procedure, meaning we only seal off the upper portion of the vas, leaving the lower half of the divided vas deferens open.
 Next, we do an “interposition” or put the ends of the vasa into separate compartments.
 Usually, we can locate your second vas deferens via the same tiny hole and repeat the procedure without any additional openings.

 What is a vasectomy?